June 7th, 2017

 IT outages are inevitable.
 Whether it is from a natural disaster, network outage, or something else, it's not a question of if; it's a question of when.
 Having a solid Business Continuity/Disaster Recovery strategy allows you minimize downtime, saving money and resources in the process.
 It can be difficult to know where to start when it comes to BCDR planning specifically for voice communications.

-If you have VoIP you are already one step ahead because SIP trunking offers more resiliency and flexibility than traditional phone systems in regards to protecting your business phone system.
+If you have cloud-based phone service you are one step ahead because it offers more resiliency and flexibility than traditional phone systems in regards to protecting your business phone system.
 How do you take advantage of this and ensure you are getting the most out of your BCDR planning?